A large-scale attack in Kiev leaves 23 dead and sparks European outrage.

 At around 3:00 a.m., the capital's military administration confirmed a new ballistic missile attack.
 And just a couple of hours later, at 5:30 a.m., while rescue teams were still searching for survivors in the rubble of destroyed buildings, Moscow launched another wave of cruise missiles against Kiev and other regions of the country.

 In response to the offensive, Poland has activated its military aviation, along with NATO aircraft, to ensure the security of Polish airspace.
-Tonight's bombings confirm the increased frequency and intensity of Russian airstrikes since the beginning of 2025.
+NATO Secretary General Mark Rutte said the deaths of "innocent civilians" demonstrate that partners cannot be "naive" about Russia, after recently demanding assurances that the Russian military is not being reinforced.
+Tonight's bombings confirm the increased frequency and the 2025 attack.
 On July 29, Moscow carried out the deadliest attack on the capital this year, with 31 civilians killed in a combined offensive.

 Diplomatic efforts in vain